LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-09-20-Encoding-In-Language.md

 <h3>Probability In NLP</h3>

-While you could argue that language is something that that can't be conjured the same way we produce words, through probability, one could measure relationships of words, sentences, paragraphs, articles, books, etc and aim to get as close as possible to human speech and measure predictability in a word set.
+While you could argue that language is something that can't be conjured the same way we produce words or phrases in a machine, through probability, one could measure relationships of words, sentences, paragraphs, articles, books, etc and aim to get as close as possible to human speech and measure predictability in a word set.